Talion is a finalist for Best SIEM Solution

 What does the UK cybersecurity landscape look like in 2021?

 GO: You can’t escape from ransomware in the news.
 There is a lot of fear.
 It is the number-one challenge on the list of CISOs and security leaders worldwide, and it keeps them awake at night.
 It is a grim picture, and that’s why it is vital that we share knowledge, raise awareness, and debate about whether to pay these ransoms.
-It’s important to realise how professionalised these ransomware groups are.
+It’s important to recognize how professional these ransomware groups are.
 We are not talking about college kids distributing malware for a bit of cash on the side.
 We’re dealing with two decades of ecosystem growth and maturity – accelerated by cryptocurrency – on the dark web.
 The dynamics are incredibly fluid and broad, and the ecosystem overlaps money laundering and drugs.

 AN: We’ve tracked ransomware as a growing threat for the past decade or so, and it ramped up at the start of last year, when the coronavirus crisis began.
 Several of these groups cottoned onto a new business model whereby they do not just encrypt data and try and ransom organisations, but they also steal data and they publish that data on blogs, extorting the victims to pay up as well.
 That shifted the dynamic.
 The criminals have discovered a new way to put pressure on organisations and therefore increase the number of payments that get made.
 Our tracking data shows that 7% of victims – a large majority of whom are based in America – are removed from the blogs, suggesting they are paying the ransom.